2023 Service Rates: *Rates subject to annual review

 Any Other Questions

 Please contact us for any additional questions you may have.
+For billing-specific inquiries, please contact billing@ipci.hush.com.
+For scheduling and other general inquiries, please contact info@ipci.hush.com.
 We look forward to hearing from you!